 Most manufacturers recommend getting a four-wheel alignment at least once a year.
 Other times you may need a four-wheel or front-end alignment include:

-- After you’ve had a new set of tires is installed
+- When installing a new set of tires

-- After you’ve hit a bad pothole or steep curb
+- After hitting a bad pothole or steep curb

 FAQS: Ask a mechanic

 Tire balancing (or wheel balancing) and tire alignment are two different services that can fix inconsistencies your vehicle develops over time.
 Tire balancing corrects an unevenness in your tires, which is commonly caused over time by tread wear.
 Tire balance and rotation is recommended every 3,000-6,000 miles or 6 months—or when you experience unusual vibration.